gnubins/gnubins/README.md

 - 👋 Hi, I’m @gnubins
 - 👀 I’m interested in ...art
-- 🌱 I’m currently learning ...Unity,animtaion
+- 🌱 I’m currently learning ...Unity,animation
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...mewm4240@gmail.com
+- 📫 How to reach me ...mewm420@gmail.com

 <!---
 gnubins/gnubins is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.